-What teachers do What students do Before Report Ter Business F deconstruct • Model the exemplar u focusing or Subtitle; So Conclusion - Tell stud - Ask alor of the re - Answer the report sentency report is recomm dents the form of writing is a report. ud, "What happens in paragraph/part • Read the Personal Finance Report, following the teacher's oral deconstruction.
-Work in groups to determine what deconstructionEngage stuffellowing the et the rest of the example.
-Sudents in a whole-class discussion heir group work, and record responses thappens in each part or paragraph of • happens in each subsequent paragraph or part of the example by asking, "What happens in this paragraph/part of the piece of writing?
-Contribute responses to the whole-class discussion.
-During consolidate in each partially consolidate in each partially consumple, we Direct study the information for this asset Monitor study the templar idents' work as they begin completing • Begin completing the template by adding (in the appropriate places) the information they have researched or prepared for it e.g., results of data gathered through a survey, or background information searched on the Internet.
-After Use peer, sompleted ompletion date for the template. self, or teacher assessment of the template in a subsequent class, dents begin drafting their report, etc. • May complete the template as a homework assignment.
+What teachers do What students do Before Make copies of the Student Resource, Business Report Template and Student Resource, Sample Business Report for students to use to deconstruct an exemplar and construct a report.
+Model the method for deconstructing the exemplar using the Business Report Template focusing on the headings: Introduction; First Subtitle; Second Subtitle; Third Subtitle; and Conclusion.
+Tell students the form of writing is a report.
+Ask aloud, "What happens in paragraph/part of the report?"
+Answer that question: "This first paragraph of the report is called a summary.
+In a few sentences, it gives me a sense of what this report is all about and provides two major recommendations."
+Read the Personal Finance Report , following the teacher's oral deconstruction.
+Notes Ask students to work in groups of four to deconstruct the rest of the example.
+Engage students in a whole-class discussion following their group work, and record responses about what happens in each part or paragraph of the example.
+Work in groups to determine what happens in each subsequent paragraph or part of the example by asking, "What happens in this paragraph/part of the piece of writing?
+Contribute responses to the whole- class discussion.
+During Distribute the template to students to help them consolidate their understanding of what happens in each part of the assigned piece of writing.
+Share a sample of a template that has been partially completed.
+(See Information Report Sample, with instructions and examples).
+Direct students to use this template to organize the information they have prepared/researched for this assignment.
+Monitor students' work as they begin completing the template.
+Begin completing the template by adding (in the appropriate places) the information they have researched or prepared for it e.g., results of data gathered through a survey, or background information searched on the Internet.
+After Assign a completion date for the template.
+Use peer, self, or teacher assessment of the completed template in a subsequent class, before students begin drafting their report, procedure, etc. May complete the template as a homework assignment.
 May participate in peer or self-assessment of completed templates in a subsequent class.